MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Export-CsOrganizationalAutoAttendantHolidays.md

 # Export-CsOrganizationalAutoAttendantHolidays

 ## SYNOPSIS
-Use Export-CsOrganizationalAutoAttendantHolidays cmdlet to export holiday schedules of an existing auto attendant (OAA).
+Use Export-CsOrganizationalAutoAttendantHolidays cmdlet to export holiday schedules of an existing Auto Attendant (AA).
 The data is exported as a byte array from the cmdlet, which can be dumped to disk as a CSV file and can later be imported using the Import-CsOrganizationalAutoAttendantHolidays cmdlet.

 ## SYNTAX